MEscriba/Code-Core/bootcamp_corecode_week3.md

    }).join(' ');
 }
 ```

+**Week challenges (Tuesday)**

-excersice 4: Move the first letter of each word to the end of it, then add "ay" to the end of the word.
+excersice 1: Move the first letter of each word to the end of it, then add "ay" to the end of the word.
 Leave punctuation marks untouched.
 ```
 function pigIt(str){
   return str.replace(/(\w)(\w*)(\s|$)/g, "\$2\$1ay\$3")
 }
 ```

-**Week challenges (Tuesday)**
+excersice 2: Write a function that will return the count of distinct case-insensitive alphabetic characters and numeric digits that occur more than once in the input string.
+The input string can be assumed to contain only alphabets (both uppercase and lowercase) and numeric digits.

 ```
 ```